Jil/azure-forensics/README.md

 |CALCULATEHASH|If true the RunBook will calculate the hash of the digital evidence.
 Supported values are TRUE or FALSE| TRUE|
 |HASHALGORITHM|The algorithm used to calculate the hash of the digital evidence.
 Supported Values are MD5, SHA256, SKEIN, KECCAK (or SHA3)|SHA256|

+> [!NOTE]
->NOTE: The RunBook applied to the LAB's deployed VM will take around 45 minutes to complete (or 15 minutes without hash calculation).
+> The RunBook applied to the LAB's deployed VM will take around 45 minutes to complete (or 15 minutes without hash calculation).
 Completion time depends on attached disk sizes.
 Hash calculation is time-intensive, executed via parallel jobs for faster processing across all disks.

 Once the job concludes, examine the job's Output to verify successful completion.